TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Receiver_System.md

 $$ P_{Rx} = P_{Tx} + G_{Tx} - L_{Fs} + G_{Rx} $$

 The P<sub>Rx</sub> is the power of the signal when it reaches the receiver.
 The strength of the signal when it reaches the receiver can be calculated by the strength of the signal from the transmitter, P<sub>Tx</sub>.
 The gain of the transmitter G<sub>Tx</sub> and the receiver G<sub>Rx</sub> can also be used to extend how far the receiver can be from the transmitter.
 Path loss in free space L<sub>Fs</sub> is a calculated with the following equation.
+Where d stands for distance and $\lambda$ stands for wavelength.

 $$ L_{Fs} = 20log_{10}(\frac{4\pi * d}{\lambda}) $$